tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  immutable files, literal files, and deep-immutable directories.

- For forward-compatibility, a deep-immutable directory can also contain caps in a format that is unknown to the webapi server.
+ For forward-compatibility, a deep-immutable directory can also contain caps in a format that is unknown to the web-API server.
 When such caps are retrieved from a deep-immutable directory in a "ro_uri" field, they will be prefixed with the string "imm.", indicating that they must not be decoded without checking that they are immutable.
 The "imm." prefix must not be stripped off without performing this check.
-(Future versions of the webapi server will perform it where necessary.)
+(Future versions of the web-API server will perform it where necessary.)

  The cap for each child may be given either in the "rw_uri" or "ro_uri" field of the PROPDICT (not both).
-If a cap is given in the "rw_uri" field, then the webapi server will check that it is an immutable read-cap of a *known* format, and give an error if it is not.
-If a cap is given in the "ro_uri" field, then the webapi server will still check whether known caps are immutable, but for unknown caps it will simply assume that the cap can be stored, as described above.
+If a cap is given in the "rw_uri" field, then the web-API server will check that it is an immutable read-cap of a *known* format, and give an error if it is not.
+If a cap is given in the "ro_uri" field, then the web-API server will still check whether known caps are immutable, but for unknown caps it will simply assume that the cap can be stored, as described above.
 Note that an attacker would be able to store any cap in an immutable directory, so this check when